Sixth Form Virtual Open Evening

 Induction into sixth form is not a quick "here’s your timetable and diary and off you go"!
 Sixth form life is very different to the school life you have experienced to date.
 Our induction period lasts the whole of September as it is important that you do not feel overwhelmed with all the new information as well as giving you the time you need to settle in and get into new routines.
-September induction will begin on Wednesday 2nd September and will include the following:
+September induction will include the following:

 - Welcome assembly

 - Study skills session on what works and what doesn’t